-A nutritious, protein-packed Broccoli Pesto Pasta using chickpea fusilli.
+A nutritious, Broccoli Pasta with fresh pesto, made with protein-rich legume penne.
 The dairy free pesto is a real treat - made with fresh basil, nutritional yeast, hemp oil and cashews.
 On the table in 30 minutes.

 Quick has been the name of the game Chez Glucina this week.
 I feel a little like the master juggler, lots of balls up in the air – time with clients, self-study, recipe development, giving LIVELY™ Desserts some loving, prepping for my demo’s this weekend at the Food Show (will I see you there?!), and a little a side of housework.

 I can’t complain because firstly, I LOVE what I do, but secondly, my poor man is doing it tough in terms of long hours at the moment.

 He has single handedly set up (and runs) our LIVELY™ Desserts production facility, so is up at the first peep of dawn and home after I’ve already got a good episode or so of Ozark under my belt.

 When he gets home, he is ravenous.
 His eyes gloss straight past me and scan the kitchen bench, looking for his plate of food.

 Last week, he thought he was getting soup from me one evening, because he seemed a little sniffly.
 I changed my mind and made this Broccoli Pasta.
 When he came in the door, his eyes literally lit up.

 He ate two meal's worth straight out of the big serving bowl.
 Inhaled.
 Feeding frenzy.
 Gone in sixty seconds.
 Licked clean.
 I tell you, it’s quite a spectacle to watch from the safety of the couch.

 Anyway, let’s talk about the nutritional benefits of our lovely green bowl of speedy comfort food shall we?

 Homemade Basil Pesto